Renovation Contractor in Oshawa & Durham Region

 Estimated investment range

-Book your project diagnostic.
-We walk the basement, confirm ceiling heights, check your zoning, and give you a written proposal with a locked price — before we touch a thing.
+Start with a free project diagnostic.
+We walk the basement, check your ceiling height and zoning, and tell you honestly whether it works — then hand you a written proposal with a locked price before we touch a thing.
+No pressure, no surprises.